shardeum/network-status/README.md

 > Your Prometheus server should be running on port 9090  [how to set up Prometheus](https://github.com/shardeum/network-status/tree/main/backend#run-prometheus)
 >
+**For the frontend,**

-For the frontend project, change directory into the frontend directory and install the dependencies.
+Change directory into the frontend directory and install the dependencies.

 ```bash
 cd ..
 cd frontend
 npm i
 ```
+#### Set up environment variables
+Next, copy over the contents of [.env.example](https://github.com/shardeum/network-status/blob/main/frontend/.env.example) to your local `.env` file in the frontend directory.

+#### Run the project
 Start the frontend server by running the following command:

 ```bash